-1. Capture something about the place, time, and theme of your data will help you identify which file you want.
+1. Capture something about your data's place, time, and theme will help you identify which file you want.

-2. Use a file name as short as possible yet still descriptive.
+2. Use a file name that is as short as possible yet still descriptive.
 This will make it easier when you use scripted file processing.

 4. Consider placing data files in a separate space from your computer's operating system.
 This can be an external hard drive, server space, or a separate partition on a hard drive.